Mississippi River: Length

 When measured from its traditional source at Lake Itasca, the Mississippi has a length of 2340 mi.
 When measured from its longest stream source (most distant source from the sea), Brower's Spring in Montana, the source of the Missouri River, it has a length of 3710 mi, making it the fourth longest river in the world after the Nile, Amazon, and Yangtze.
 When measured by the largest stream source (by water volume), the Ohio River, by extension the Allegheny River, would be the source, and the Mississippi would begin in Pennsylvania.

 Depth

 At its source at Lake Itasca, the Mississippi River is about 3 feet deep.
-The average depth of the Mississippi River between Saint Paul and Saint Louis is between 9 and 12 ft deep, the deepest part being Lake Pepin, which averages 20–32 ft deep and has a maximum depth of 60 ft.
-Between where the Missouri River joins the Mississippi at Saint Louis, Missouri, and Cairo, Illinois, the depth averages 30 ft.
+The average depth of the Mississippi River between Saint Paul and St. Louis is between 9 and 12 ft deep, the deepest part being Lake Pepin, which averages 20–32 ft deep and has a maximum depth of 60 ft.
+Between where the Missouri River joins the Mississippi at St. Louis, Missouri, and Cairo, Illinois, the depth averages 30 ft.
 Below Cairo, where the Ohio River joins, the depth averages 50–100 ft deep.
 The deepest part of the river is in New Orleans, where it reaches 200 ft deep.